 - You must possess an unexpired I-94 record* or admission stamp.

 - You must apply for readmission to the U.S. within the authorized period of your immigration status.

 - You must have maintained and intend to resume your non-immigrant status.

 NOTE: When exiting the U.S. for Automatic Revalidation do not surrender your I-94—you will need it for reentry.

 Automatic revalidation is not available to nationals from countries identified as state sponsors of terrorism.
 Individuals who apply for a new visa in Canada and/or Mexico, but are denied such a visa, are also not eligible to benefit from the automatic visa revalidation option.

-We recommend that individuals planning to re-enter the US under the automatic visa revalidation process carry with them the CBP automatic visa revalidation memo.
-In addition, please print the relevant regulations.
+We recommend that individuals planning to re-enter the US under the automatic visa revalidation process carry with them a copy of the printed relevant regulations.